Asylum Seekers: Know Your Rights in the USA

 The Right to Seek Asylum

 Asylum seekers have the right to seek protection in the United States if they have a well-founded fear of persecution in their home countries based on race, religion, nationality, political opinion, or membership in a particular social group.
-Refer to our previous blog post on “5 Common Misconceptions About Seeking Asylum in the USA” for a comprehensive understanding of the asylum process.

 The Right to Due Process

 Asylum seekers have the right to due process, which means they have the right to a fair and impartial hearing before an immigration judge.
 They can present their case, provide evidence, and have their case represented by legal counsel.
 The asylum process should adhere to procedural fairness and ensure a thorough evaluation of the asylum claim.

 Under international law, asylum seekers are protected from being returned to a country where they may face persecution or harm.
 This principle, known as non-refoulment, ensures that asylum seekers are not forced to return to the very conditions they are seeking protection from.

 Asylum seekers have the right to be free from discrimination based on their asylum status.
 They should be treated with dignity and respect, regardless of their background or nationality.
 Discrimination against asylum seekers is prohibited under international human rights standards.

 Asylum seekers have the right to access legal representation throughout the asylum process.
 A knowledgeable immigration attorney can significantly improve the chances of a successful outcome.